Leverege/deprecated-microchip-avr-iot/README.md

 5. Scroll down to the Cloud Configuration section, and enter your GCP Project ID and Registry ID.

     <img src="" height="150">

+6. Switch to the **Export Project** tab and click on **Download Pack**.

+7. Open the .atzip file in Atmel Studio and select **Build Solution** under the Build menu bar (or hit F7).
+Atmel Studio will generate a .hex file in the folder where you saved your project.
+By default, it will be located in ..\Atmel_Studio\7.0\<YourProjectName>\<YourProjectName>\Debug

+8. Drag and drop the .hex project file into your CURIOSITY drive.

 ## View your live data!